tintin10q/csai_ml_final_summary/ML_final_summary.md

 - **Border points** Points with fewer than min_samples within epsilon, but is in the neighborhood of a core point.
 So one of the points that makes another point a core point
 - **Noise points**: Any point that is not a core or border point.

-So if a point is close to a lot of other points it is a core point.
-If a point contributed to making a point a core point it becomes a border point.
+So if a point is close to a lot of other points, it is a core point.
+If a point contributed to making a point a core point, it becomes a border point (if it isn't a core point already).
 All the other points are noise points.

 ![DBSCAN](DBSCAN.png)